JuPfu/hub75/README.md

 ---
 ### Refresh Rate Performance

-With a **bit-depth of 10**, the HUB75 driver achieves the following refresh rates depending on the system clock:
+With a **bit-depth of 10**, the HUB75 driver achieves the following refresh rates for a 64 x 64 matrix depending on the system clock:

 | System Clock | Refresh Rate |
 |--------------|---------------|